Charlie Vázquez: Career

 Vázquez's first novel, Buzz and Israel (Fireking Press, 2004), details the complicated relationship between Israel, a closeted Puerto Rican actor, and Buzz, a junkie and jewelry store thief.
 Inspired by the writings of Jean Genet and William S. Burroughs, the novel follows the passionate and dysfunctional relationship from Portland, Oregon, where they meet, to New York City, where the story ends, by way of Seattle, San Francisco, Los Angeles, the Mojave Desert and Phoenix, Arizona.
-The “intoxicated work of transient fiction” was inspired by his youthful years on the West Coast, where he experimented with drugs, sexuality, recorded experimental music and traveled throughout the Western United States and Vancouver, British Columbia.
+The "intoxicated work of transient fiction" was inspired by his youthful years on the West Coast, where he used illicit drugs, experimented with his sexuality, recorded experimental music and traveled throughout the Western United States and Vancouver, British Columbia.
 He had left New York City for Portland, Oregon in 1988.
-He joined a band and studied music production believing music “was the voice he had long been searching” but learned the “written word held a magnetic attraction”.
+He joined a band and studied music production believing music "was the voice he had long been searching" but learned the "written word held a magnetic attraction".

 Buzz and Israel explores the twilight worlds of transsexual shamans, heroin addicts, Santería priestesses and queer criminals.
 Its third-person voice examines the unique experiences of a New York Latino (Israel) immersed in a mostly white American subculture.
-In a panel on Latino contemporary literature at Fordham University, Vázquez stated, “I’m Latino.
-I’m gay.
-I am both of those things and to recognize that is a celebration of my sexuality and my roots.”
+In a panel on Latino contemporary literature at Fordham University, Vázquez stated, "I'm Latino.
+I'm gay.
+I am both of those things and to recognize that is a celebration of my sexuality and my roots."

 Buzz and Israel was followed by Business as Unusual (2007, Fireking Press) is a fiction collection composed of two novellas and three short stories that were written in Southern California, Baja California, Oregon, and New York City.
 This collection of fiction explores themes of transsexuality, fortune-telling, reincarnation, mesmerism and fetishism, as told through the first-person narratives of strange and revealing narrators.

 His second novel, Contraband (2010, Rebel Satori Press) superimposes a 1959 Cuban Revolution-styled technological overhaul of government onto the United States of the near future, where intellectuals, queers and artists are sought and executed by a faceless dictatorship.

 Vázquez is one of thirty bloggers who support Latino Rebels website which launched May 5 (Cinco de Mayo) in 2011, and features on social media.
 Their primary objective is to "kill stereotypes with humor, insight, [and] compassion" while empowering the Latino community.